kalugvasy3/MSDN/README.md

 # MSDN
-All Projects from MSDN account.
+All Projects from my MSDN account.
 MSDN Samples website was retired.
-I moved all my samples here...
+I moved all my samples to here...